synesthesiam/voice2json/docs/commands.md

 $ voice2json record-command > my-voice-command.wav
 ```

 `record-command` uses the [webrtcvad](https://github.com/wiseman/py-webrtcvad) library to detect live speech.
 Once speech has been detected, `voice2json` begins recording until there is silence.
 If speech goes on too long, a timeout is reached and recording stops.
-The [profile settings](profiles.md) under the `voice-command** section control exactly how many seconds of speech and silence are needed to segement live audio.
+The [profile settings](profiles.md) under the `voice-command** section control exactly how many seconds of speech and silence are needed to segment live audio.

 See [audio sources](#audio-sources) for a description of how `record-command` gets audio input.